MaRDI4NFDI/MORWiki/CONFIGURE.md

-# MORB-Fetch Configuration
+# MORB-fetch Configuration

 <!-- SPHINX-START -->
-`MORB-Fetch` supports flexible configuration through environment variables or a YAML configuration file.
+`morb-fetch` supports flexible configuration through environment variables or a YAML configuration file.

 The precedence for configuration values is as follows (from highest to lowest):
 1. environment variables,